dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 That is: The combined import scope of a Dart file is a chain of the combined import scopes of the file and its parent files, each step adding two scopes:
-The (unnamed, top-level) import scope of the unprefixed imports and the prefix scope with prefixed imports, each shadowing names further up in the chain.
+The (unnamed) import scope of the unprefixed imports and the prefix scope with prefixed imports, each shadowing names further up in the chain.

 The *top-level scope* of a Dart file is a library *declaration scope*